Natural Hair Color

 We Celebrate Hair, Color and Culture

-But when when coloring hair it’s important to know two people who have the same natural hair color may not have the same result because of cultural traits.
+But when coloring hair, it’s important to know two people who have the same natural hair color may not have the same result because of cultural traits.

 We love culture.

 Culture is all around us.
 Like many businesses, the feeling of Studio 39 describes our culture.
 Different backgrounds are what make the phrase the “melting pot” of American culture.
 I am in the business of changing, shaping and maintaining human hair.

 To me, hair is hair.
 In all its beautiful glory, whether we trim, color or style, it’s still just hair.
 Changing hair color involves science.
 My experience is if I communicate expectation versus reality in a clear, up front way, it avoids confusion and disappointment later.
 Good communication is everything, especially for personal service.